Astr-o/bluemix-cf-ip-filter/README.md

 Express middleware for IP Based Filtering of incoming requests to Bluemix cloudfoundry apps which are proxied.

-Cloudfoundry on Bluemix does not support restricting allowed IPs in its configuration, you can easily this functionality to your existing express application using this module.
+Cloudfoundry on Bluemix does not support restricting allowed IPs in its configuration, you can easily add this functionality to your existing express application using this module.

 ## Installation